 Now, switch to a 45-degree angle to continue to chisel away allowing all pieces of the tile to become loose.
 Now, remove all pieces of the tile from the area.
 Once all tile is removed, use a wider chisel alongside the same removal technique in order to clean out the old substrate or hardened adhesive that will be revealed with the removal of the tile.
 This will leave a clean and smooth space for you to set the new tile neatly into.

-Once the tiles are placed and drying, wait at least two hours to take on this last part of the process.
+Once the tiles are laid and the grout is drying, wait at least two hours to take on this last part of the process.
 After 2 hours, the thinset should be cured, and you can mix up some grout to seal in those beautiful new tiles.
 Swipe the grout at a 45-degree angle using a rubber grout float.
-This will take about 15 minutes to harden, and when the grout is no longer tacky to touch, remove its excess with a damp sponge or cloth.
+This will take about 15 minutes to harden, and when the grout is no longer tacky to the touch, remove its excess with a damp sponge or cloth.

-Try not to walk on this tile for at least 24 hours, as you’ll want the grout to completely dry in order to be sure that the grout is set in place.
+Try not to walk on the tiles for at least 24 hours, as you’ll want the grout to completely dry to be sure that the grout is set in place.
 Voilà!
 Your tiles have been replaced and no one will ever know about that initial crack!